kuhumcst/texton/administration.md

         system("cp $F $myveryfirsttoolfile");
 ```

 Often, a tool needs two or more inputs.
-In that case, search for PHP variables that have names that start with a capital 'I' (for 'Input') and that end with 'F'.
+If that is the case, search for PHP variables that have names that start with a capital 'I' (for 'Input') and that end with 'F'.
 If your tool needs two different types of contents: tokens and PoS-tags, then these variables will be called `$IfacettokF` and `$IfacetposF`.

 It is quite possible that your tool sometimes needs one input, and at other times needs more.
 This can be the case if the tool has more than one incarnation.
 So, for example, the CST lemmatizer sometimes runs with a single input file that contains both tokens, POS tags and perhaps even more types of contents.
 At other times it needs separate input files for tokens and for PoS tags.
 Therefore, the generated PHP-code says